ARMmbed/icetea/doc/plugin_framework.md

 your plugin need some of the bench APIs.

 ### External Services
-During test bench initialization, IcedTea can look for and start external services you application or your tests might require.
+During test bench initialization, Icetea can look for and start external services you application or your tests might require.
 These services are started before the test case itself starts, during the test bench setup phase.
 A reference to the instance of the extapp